-Important If you create a table that duplicates the name of an existing table, the existing table and all its data are overwritten by the newly created table.
+If you create a table that duplicates the name of an existing table, the existing table and all its data are overwritten by the newly created table.
 The old table and its data cannot be recovered.

-The following code creates a new table at runtime and associates it with the employee.ib database.
+The following code creates a new table at runtime and associates it with the employee.gdb database.
 Before it creates the new table, it verifies that the table name provided does not match the name of an existing table:

-var NewTable: TIBTable; NewIndexOptions: TIndexOptions; TableFound: Boolean: begin NewTable := TIBTable.Create; NewIndexOptions := [ixPrimary, ixUnique]; with NewTable do begin Active := False: Database := 'C:\InterBase\Examples\Database\employee.ib'; TableName := Edit1.Text; TableType := ttDefault; FieldDefs.Clear: FieldDefs.Add(Edit2.Text, ftInteger, 0, False); FieldDefs.Add(Edit3.Text, ftInteger, 0, False); IndexDefs.Clear; IndexDefs.Add('PrimaryIndex', Edit2.Text, NewIndexOptions); end: {Now check for prior existence of this table} TableFound := FindTable(Edit1.Text); {code for FindTable not shown} if TableFound = True then if MessageDlg('Overwrite existing table ' + Edit1.Text + '?', mtConfirmation, mbYesNo.
-0) = mrYes thenTableFound := False: if not TableFound then CreateTable; { create the table } end: end;
+'''

+var

+NewTable: TIBTable;

+NewIndexOptions: TIndexOptions;

+TableFound: Boolean:

+begin

+NewTable := TIBTable.Create:

+NewIndexOptions := [ixPrimary, ixUnique];

+with NewTable do

+begin

+Active := False:

+Database := 'employee.gdb';

+TableName := Edit1.Text;

+TableType := ttDefault;

+FieldDefs.Clear;

+FieldDefs.Add(Edit2.Text, ftInteger, 0, False);

+FieldDefs.Add(Edit3.Text, ftInteger, 0, False);

+IndexDefs.Clear;

+IndexDefs.Add('PrimaryIndex', Edit2.Text, NewIndexOptions);

+{Now check for prior existence of this table}

+TableFound := FindTable(Edit1.Text); {code for FindTable not shown}

+if TableFound = True then

+if MessageDlg('Overwrite existing table ' + Edit1.Text + '?', mtConfirmation,

+mbYesNo.
+0) = mrYes then

+TableFound := False:

+if not TableFound then

+CreateTable; { create the table}

+end:

+end;

+'''